MattesGroeger/MGCommand/Readme.md

 @end
 ```

-Note, that you don't have to call the complete `callback` block in case of cancelation.
+Note, that you don't have to call the `completeHandler` block in case of cancelation.

 The `MGCommandGroup` and `MGSequentialCommandGroup` are cancellable commands as well.
 If you cancel a group, all active commands will be cancelled.
 The remaining commands get removed.